 Liberals of all stripes will do this.

-Well, the truth is this was moderate Republicans that went up to the White House yesterday to warn the president that Iraq must start showing some gains, or their support is going to be fleeting.
+Well, the truth is, this was moderate Republicans that went up to the White House yesterday to warn the president that Iraq must start showing some gains or their support is going to be fleeting.

-You gotta resign.
+You got to resign.

 They're playing it up that way.